Murder of Tommaso Onofri: Discovery of the murder

-The investigations carried out by the Reparto Investigazioni Scientifiche (RIS) of Parma had in the meantime revealed the presence of a fingerprint on the adhesive tape used to immobilize the family members.
+The investigations carried out by the Reparto Investigazioni Scientifiche (RIS) of Parma had, in the meantime, revealed the presence of a fingerprint on the adhesive tape used to immobilize the family members.
 Paola Pellinghelli had also said that during the attack, one of the kidnappers had taken off a glove to better grasp the edge of the adhesive.
-The fingerprint was found by AFIS to belong to Salvatore Raimondi, a 27 year old ex-boxer, a casual worker and also a criminal.
+The fingerprint was found by AFIS to belong to Salvatore Raimondi, a 27-year-old ex-boxer, a casual worker and also a criminal.
 It was discovered that he had acquired telephone numbers with fictitious names, from which he had repeatedly contacted Alessi during the days of Tommaso's kidnapping.
 On 1 April, Alessi, Raimondi, Barbera and Antonella Conserva were placed under arrest.
-After a few hours of interrogation, at 7.39 pm Raimondi was the first to confess and admit to killing the child, but he blamed Alessi.
-Alessi in turn confirmed that Tommaso had been killed, but placed the blame for the murder on Raimondi.
-In a few minutes the confessions had reached journalists and it was publicised at the beginning of the evening news.
+After a few hours of interrogation, at 7.39 pm, Raimondi was the first to confess and admit to killing the child, but he blamed Alessi.
+Alessi, in turn, confirmed that Tommaso had been killed, but placed the blame for the murder on Raimondi.
+In a few minutes, the confessions had reached journalists, and it was publicised at the beginning of the evening news.
 The Onofri family thus learned of it even before being officially contacted by the investigator.
 On the evening of 2 April, Mario Alessi led the investigators and the Fire Brigade to San Prospero Parmense, on the banks of the Enza river, where the child's body had been hidden.
 The body was found intact, buried under a few centimetres of earth and debris.
-The autopsy placed the death on the same night of the kidnapping, The body showed signs compatible with strangulation, as well as repeated blows to the head inflicted with a flat object, a shovel or a spade.
+The autopsy placed the death on the same night as the kidnapping.
+The body showed signs compatible with strangulation, as well as repeated blows to the head inflicted with a flat object, a shovel or a spade.